lnagle/code-diary/understanding-variation/README.md

 1. Open `index.ipynb` and press `Run All`.
 Try changing the `sample_data` and switching back and forth between the two formulas, `xmr_data_from_median` and `xmr_data_from_average`

-## Some Examples of Software Processes That Can Benefit From This Approach
+## Software Processes That Can Benefit From This Approach

 - \# of bug produced over a given time
 - Production outtage frequency and rates
 - Managing time to get PRs reviewed and merged

-## Operationalizing This Approach

-TODO